-While C++ as well as Java and class libraries have changed the outlook of programmers in dealing with complexity through object orientation (and Java has taken a major positive step in storage allocation and the elimination of pointers per se), there are still areas of concern: these languages seem to be major sources of inefficiency in building correct large systems.
+While C++ as well as Java and class libraries have changed the outlook of programmers in dealing with complexity through object orientation (and Java has taken a major positive step in automatic storage allocation), there are still areas of concern: these languages seem to be major sources of inefficiency in programming effort, ultimately reflected in the difficulty of using them in building correct large systems.

-3 How does Lisp Differ from C?
+3 Why does Lisp Differ from C?

-Any sufficiently complicated C or Fortran program contains an ad-hoc, informally-specified bug-ridden implementation of half of Common Lisp.
+Any sufficiently complicated C or Fortran program contains an ad-hoc, informally-specified bugridden implementation of half of Common Lisp.